rps-code/2024-data-challenge-coding-example/README.md

 # 2024 Data Challenge Coding Example

-A small project visualising some of Fancensus's data using Vue 3 and Tailwind.
+A small project visualising some data using Vue 3 and Tailwind.

 ## Frontend Stack